kocuj/di/README.md

 Additionally you can check type of service by using the following method: `checkType(string $id, ServiceType $serviceType): bool`.
 You can also check if service exists in container by using the following method: `has($id): bool`.

+You can also check how many services are defined in the container by using the following method: `count() : int`.
+Alternatively you can use the function `count()` on container check this.

 To control any wrong situations, there are the following exceptions available:

 * `\Kocuj\Di\Container\Exception` - for problem with creating or getting service in container;